 Dr. Woodward told the remaining Committee members:

 “. . . my name is Dr. William C. Woodward, representing the American Medical Association . . . .
-I had no knowledge that such a bill as this was proposed until after it had been introduced.
-Before proceeding further, I would like to call your attention to a matter in the record wherein the American Medical Association is apparently quoted as being in favor of legislation of this character. . . .
-In an editorial . . . the Washington Herald quoted the Journal of the American Medical Association in part, as ‘The problems of greatest menace in the United States seem to be the rise in the use of Indian hemp (marihuana) with inadequate control laws.’
+I had no knowledge that such a bill as this was proposed until after it had been introduced. . . .
+[T]he American Medical Association is apparently quoted as being in favor of legislation of this character. . . . in an editorial . . . the Washington Herald quoted the Journal of the American Medical Association in part, as ‘The problems of greatest menace in the United States seem to be the rise in the use of Indian hemp (marihuana) with inadequate control laws.’

-Dr. Woodward felt further research into the medical qualities of hemp and cannabis would be stifled by the national tax.
-Further, the national tax was not even designed to raise revenue.
+Dr. Woodward correctly believed further research into the medical attributes of cannabis would be stifled by the national tax.
+The national marijuana tax was not designed to raise revenue.
 It was designed to end the trade in cannabis.
 Importers, manufacturers, and compounders of marijuana were only required to pay a yearly tax of $24 per year.
 However, selling any marijuana to a person who had not also paid the yearly tax would result in a tax of $100 per ounce of marijuana, $1,725 in today’s dollars, and detailed sales logs needed to be constantly maintained.
-Further, notorious “Regulation No. 1" propagated under the Act allowed for constant inspection by the Treasury Department of any transaction, and to comply with the Act, one needed to circumvent a bewildering tangle of regulations requiring the taking of depositions and the filing of affidavits and sworn statements.
+Notorious “Regulation No. 1" propagated under the Marihuana Tax Act allowed for constant inspection by the Treasury Department of any transaction, and to comply with the Act, one needed to circumvent a bewildering tangle of regulations requiring the taking of depositions and the filing of affidavits and sworn statements.
 Any person convicted of a single violation of the Marihuana Tax Act could be fined $2,000 ($34,500 in today’s dollars) and imprisoned for five years.
-As a result, doctors, physicians, and scientists feared to further experiment with hemp-related preparations.
+As a result, doctors, physicians, and scientists feared to further experiment with cannabis medical preparations.